 However, attending Black Hat requires a substantial investment.
 In 2023, there are three types of in-person passes to choose from: Briefings, TrainingThe process of teaching an artificial intelligence (AI) system to make decisions or predictions based on data.
 This involves feeding large amounts of data into the AI algorithm, allowing it to learn and adapt.
 The training can involve various techniques like supervised learning, where the AI is given input-output pairs, or unsupervised learning, where the AI identifies patterns and relationships in the data on its own.
 The effectiveness of AI training is critical to the performance and accuracy of the AI system. , and Business.
 While the exact costs for the Training and Business passes aren't specified, the Briefings pass is priced at $2,395.

-DEFCON, founded in 1993, is the world's largest and longest-running underground hacking conference.
-Also created by Jeff Moss, this annual event takes place in Las Vegas, usually just a few days after Black Hat USA.
-DEFCON is known for its informal, hacker-centric atmosphere and a focus on hands-on learning and skill-building.
+Founded in 1993, DEFCON is heralded as the world's largest and longest-running underground hacking conference.
+A brainchild of Jeff Moss, the same visionary behind Black Hat, this annual gathering is usually scheduled a few days post the Black Hat USA event in Las Vegas.
+DEFCON is synonymous with its laid-back, hacker-centric environment and an emphasis on experiential learning and skill development.